Dry eye disease heroDry eye disease hero

 Relatively healthy

-Avoid long screen time and dry environments to keep your eyes hydrated.
+Avoid long screen time and dry environments to keep your current eye condition.